The Best of the Worst. The Phenomenon of Capitán Monastario

 One of the adjectives used by the fans to describe Monastario I came across quite often is “adorable”.
 Can you imagine how angry he would be if he only heard it?
 I almost see him, tightening his fists with fury.
 It’s very interesting that this epithet doesn’t clash with the fact that the capitán is, after all, a villain!
 (And a black-hearted scoundrel, adds don helpfully.)
 I’ve been pondering about it for a while and have come to the conclusion that Monastario’s ways of expressing himself are the main reason here.

-See also Zorro the Chronicles episode 9 Zorro and his double
+See also Zorro the Chronicles episode 12 A bell for Los Angeles

 Pay attention how vividly the comandante gets irritated.
 How he is beside himself while shouting yet another order and witnessing his subordinates fail again.
 Or how he sits with them on the side of the road, devastated and discouraged with their incompetence.
 How deeply hurt his pride is after every mockery made by Zorro.
 When he comes up with a new scheme to catch the renegade, he’s as excited as a child waiting for Christmas presents.
 Such an expressive, authentic, understandable way of showing emotions makes the capitán not only more real, but also, well, adorable.